-The law in Texas says that you are entitled to have an attorney represent you if you cannot afford to hire one yourself and that CPS lawsuit is seeking to terminate your parental rights.
+The law in Texas says that you are entitled to have an attorney represent you if you cannot afford to hire one yourself and that the CPS lawsuit is seeking to terminate your parental rights.
 However, keep in mind that the law does not say exactly how quickly a judge must go through the process of having an attorney appointed to represent you.

 Most judges will appoint an attorney as quickly as possible if you meet the above requirements.
 Other judges will wait until the later stages of the case.
 You do not have many options to contest your judge if she decides to wait.
-All you can really do is ask for an attorney every opportunity that you get.
+All you can do is ask for an attorney for every opportunity that you get.

 What should you tell your lawyer about your case and life?

 There are probably a lot of aspects to your life that you would like to keep private.
 This is especially true when you are involved in a CPS case.
 It's not like CPS has filed a lawsuit against you so that they can name you Parent of the Year.
-There are allegations being made that you have either abused or neglected one of your children.
+Allegations are being made that you have either abused or neglected one of your children.
 Just the thought of it is enough to make you want to curl up into a ball and never let anyone else know about what has happened that caused the allegation(s) to be made.

 The problem with that feeling is that you need to work against the urge to keep everything private in your life.
-You may be a proud, independent person who has basically taken care of yourself for a long time.
-Even though there are times where you have felt overwhelmed by the responsibility of parenting your child you have done everything you could to care for him or her.
+You may be a proud, independent person who has taken care of yourself for a long time.
+Even though there are times when you have felt overwhelmed by the responsibility of parenting your child, you have done everything you could to care for him or her.
 Having to rely on another person, like a lawyer, to help you can be a difficult pill to swallow.

 One of the best comparisons I can make in this situation is to ask you to think about when you were a kid.
-If you did something wrong, it may have been your first instinct to try to cover that wrong up until you can figure out a way to make that wrong go away.
-Odds are if you went that route you put a lot of time and effort into the cover-up, only to have made the situation worse.
+If you did something wrong, it might have been your first instinct to try to cover that wrong up until you can figure out a way to make that wrong go away.
+Odds are if you went that route, you put a lot of time and effort into the cover-up, only to have made the situation worse.
 On top of all that, the bad deed that you did came to light anyways.

 Compare that to your attorney-client relationship.
-If you can tell your attorney about the thing that you are embarrassed about then chances are your attorney will be able to help you think of a way to make that situation appear a whole lot better than it actually is.
+If you can tell your attorney about the thing that you are embarrassed about, then chances are your attorney will be able to help you think of a way to make that situation appear a whole lot better than it is.
 One of the worst things you can do is try to hide something from your lawyer.
-If your lawyer doesn’t know about a situation then he cannot help you prepare for its consequences.
-I can tell you from experience that it is a helpless feeling to learn about a fact of your client’s life while he or she is being questioned by an opposing attorney.
-Be honest with your attorney and your life will be better off for having been so.
+If your lawyer doesn’t know about a situation, he cannot help you prepare for its consequences.
+I can tell you from experience that it is a helpless feeling to learn about a fact of your client’s life while an opposing attorney is questioning him or her.
+Be honest with your attorney, and your life will be better off for having been so.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”